volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 - 4,000+ weekly alerts that overwhelm a 1 to 2 person team

-We designed our [MDR pricing model](https://underdefense.com/mdr-pricing/) at $11 to $15/endpoint/month specifically for this segment.
+We designed our [pricing model](https://underdefense.com/mdr-pricing/) at $11 to $15/endpoint/month specifically for this segment.
 At 500 endpoints, that’s roughly $66K to $90K annually, which is less than the fully loaded cost of a single security analyst and delivers 24/7 coverage, compliance automation, and vCISO advisory bundled in.

 For organizations with fewer than 500 employees, a [managed SOC service](https://underdefense.com/services/soc/) with lighter tooling requirements may provide better budget alignment.

 ##### 3. How much does an AI SOC cost for a mid-market company with 1,000 employees?
 AI SOC pricing for mid-market companies varies significantly by model and provider.
 At 1,000 endpoints, here’s what the market looks like:

-- **AI SOC + Human Ally (UnderDefense):** $132K to $180K/year.
-Includes AI-driven detection, managed response, compliance automation, and vCISO advisory at $11 to $15/endpoint/month.
+- **Agentic AI SOC (UnderDefense):** $132K to $180K/year.
+Includes agentic detection, a 24/7 IR team, compliance automation, and vCISO advisory at $11 to $15/endpoint/month.

 - **Managed MDR (Arctic Wolf):** $36K to $96K/year at $3 to $8/user/month, but with proprietary SIEM lock-in.